-We received \$2.4 million and \$23.0 million of cash from financing activities for the three-month periods ended March 31, 2015 and 2014, respectively.
-The receipt of cash of \$2.4 million from financing activities for the three-month period ended March 31, 2015 was from the issuance of common stock through equity plans.
-The receipt of cash of \$23.0 million from financing activities for the three-month period ended March 31, 2014 was due primarily to the net proceeds of \$20.6 million from our common stock "at-the-market" offering and \$2.3 million from the issuance of common stock through equity plans.
+We had a net increase of \$30.0 million in cash from financing activities for the three-month period ended March 31, 2016, compared to a net cash increase of \$2.4 million for the same period in 2015.

+The \$30.0 million increase in cash during the three-month period ended March 31, 2016 was due primarily to net proceeds of \$26.5 million from our common stock "at-the-market" offering program and \$3.4 million from the issuance of common stock through our equity compensation plans.